The movies based on British sit-coms of the 1970s are better than you might have been led to believe.

 The Lovers!
 Is perhaps a bit too lightweight to ever be reassessed as a lost classic, but there’s a lot to admire here.
 As much a slice of light-hearted social realism as a laugh-out-loud comedy, it stands up surprisingly well.
 If ever a film deserved to be called ‘charming’ then this is it.

-Ironically, for a genre that is apparently widely hated, the British sit-com-to-movie concept is more popular than ever now, even though the sit-coms are increasingly bloody awful, and frequently elevated to the big screen without ever finding an audience – was anyone really asking for a film version of shitty BBC Three atrocity Bad Education?.
+Ironically, for a genre that is apparently widely hated, the British sit-com-to-movie concept is more popular than ever now, even though the sit-coms that inspire movies are increasingly bloody awful, and frequently elevated to the big screen without ever finding an audience – was anyone really asking for a film version of shitty BBC Three atrocity Bad Education?.
 Amusingly, many critics – now as desperate to seem in touch with popular tastes as their predecessors were determined to reject them – will fawn over dismally indulgent adaptations of detritus like Absolutely Fabulous and The Inbetweeners as if they were works of profound genius.
-Only the bottom of the barrel tat like Mrs Brown’s Boys and Keith Lemon – The Film – both decidedly downmarket affairs – was too much for the critics to swallow, showing that, while basic comedy aimed at the great unwashed is now as rare as Received Pronunciation on TV, the chin-stroking critics will still react with absolute horror when confronted with it.
+Only the bottom of the barrel tat like Mrs Brown’s Boys and Keith Lemon – The Film – both decidedly downmarket affairs – has proven to be too much for the critics to swallow, showing that, while basic comedy aimed at the great unwashed is now as rare as Received Pronunciation on TV, the chin-stroking critics will still react with absolute horror when confronted with it.